tgherzog/apidocs/API_Advanced_Data_Queries.md

         "url": "",
         "dataavailability": "Y",
         "metadataavailability": "Y"
-      }
+      },
+    ...
     ]
   ]
   ```

-* Example:
-to request information about a particular source: <http://api.worldbank.org/v2/sources/57>
+* To request information about a particular source: <http://api.worldbank.org/v2/source/2>

 ## Concept Queries
 This call will return the following information, when available, about concepts of a specific source.